Ride IllinoisRide Illinois

 The State of Illinois approved three classes of low-power electric bikes in the Vehicle Code (625 ILCS 5/1-140.10) on January 1, 2018.
 Additional regulations regarding e-bikes can be found in (625 ILCS 5/11-1517).
 Illinois’ statute aligns with guidance developed by People for Bikes that has been adopted by 48 of 50 states.

 Two- or three-wheeled vehicles with fully operable pedals and an electric motor of less than 750 watts are considered low-speed e-bikes in Illinois.
+Legal low speed e-bikes are only sold in adult sizes.
 The three legal, recognized classes of low-speed e-bikes are:

 • Class 1 is a low-speed electric bicycle equipped with a motor that provides assistance only when the rider is pedaling and that ceases to provide assistance when the bicycle reaches a speed of 20 mph.